Ferratauris/hugo/content/en/linux/lpic-1/7-linux-shell.md

 ## How does execution work?

 When  a program is written for Linux.
 It is written as a binary that the kernel can understand.
-When we type a command in shell, a program is run from a binary.
+When we type a command in a shell, a program is run from a binary.
 The kernel looks at the instruction set in a binary file and executes the instructions.

-A command acan be broken into different parts.
+A command a can be broken into different parts.
 * command (The default instruction set)
 * argument (Changes to the instruction set)